 Kusamala partners with both local and international organizations and government agencies to implement community-based projects in environment, nutrition, and livelihood security.

-Kusamala’s Demonstration Centre sits on 20-hectares of farmland on the outskirts of Malawi’s capital city, Lilongwe.
+Kusamala houses Nature’s Gift Permaculture Centre, which sits on 20-hectares of farmland on the outskirts of Malawi’s capital city, Lilongwe.
 Each part of the Centre serves as a demonstration of applicable agroecology and permaculture techniques.

 Kusamala offers a wide range of educational experiences in community based environment, food & nutrition security and related topics.
 We believe in teaching through demonstration and use all areas of our Centre as a practical classroom.